 In 2013, we purchased rights to designs and technologies, including patents granted or pending for our permanent magnet generators.
-A key component of our InVerde module uses this acquired technology
+A key component of our InVerde module uses this acquired technology.

-The recent issuance by the U.S. PTO of the patent for the Ultera® low-emissions control technology keeps that technology exclusive to us.
-It applies to all of our gas engine-driven products and may have applications to other rich-burn spark-ignited internal combustion engines.
-We have also filed for or been granted patents for this technology in Europe, Australia, Brazil, Canada, China, Costa Rica, Dominican Republic, India, Japan, Mexico, New Zealand, Republic of Korea, Singapore, and South Africa.
-There is no assurance, however, that the Ultera lowemissions control patent applications will be approved in any other country.
+The issuance by the U.S. PTO of the patent for the Ultera® low-emissions control technology keeps that technology exclusive to us.
+It applies to all our gas enginedriven products and may have applications to other rich-burn spark-ignited internal combustion engines.
+We have been granted patents for this technology in Europe, Australia, Brazil, Canada, Mexico, and have applications in process in India, Japan, and others.
+There is no assurance, however, that the Ultera low-emissions control patent applications will be approved in any other country.